barry-waldbaum-rl/reat-vm-setup/README.md

 25. From GCP console, SSH to the VM and push DNS changes to a GCR image.
 This requires 'write' access to the 'redislabs-university' repo.
 For this, a service account key was created and stored in GCS.

 NOTE: If you accidentally run this command as 'trainee', you'll get 'config.json' errors later when try to run containers because the 'trainee' user will check the GCR repo.
+If you run this as 'trainee' by mistake, you can always log in as 'root' and remove the directory /home/trainee/.docker which contains the contfig.json file.

 ```bash
 # In your GCP employee account, download key and authenticate Docker to GCR